-Any instance of academic dishonesty requires action involving both the student and the faculty member directly involved and the submission of an Academic Dishonesty Report to the Office of the Academic Deans.
-If the instructor is unsure how to proceed, she/he may consult with the Standards and Progression Subcommittee of the Student Success Leadership Committee at any point in the process.
+Any instance of academic dishonesty requires action involving both the student and the faculty member directly involved and the submission of an Academic Dishonesty Report to the Office of the Deans.
+If the instructor is unsure how to proceed, they may consult with the Chair of the Student Success Leadership Committee at any point in the process.